 You can take gender prediction tests online.
 These tests are based on answers you give about your conception, pregnancy symptoms, and even your spouse.

-Three of the more popular gender prediction tests are:
+Three of the most popular gender prediction tests are:

-Many of these tests have a 50 percent accuracy rate, which isn’t exactly definitive.
-However, while writing this article, I took each of these tests and to my surprise they were remarkably accurate.
-All three tests said that we are having a baby girl, which we are, according to our 20 week ultrasound.
+Many of these tests have a 50 percent accuracy rate, which isn't exactly definitive.
+However, while writing this article, I took each of these gender prediction tests and to my surprise they were remarkably accurate.
+All three tests said that we are having a baby girl, which we are, according to our 20-week ultrasound.

 Scientific Gender Prediction Tests